Semi-supervised Semantics-guided Adversarial Training for Trajectory Prediction: Experimental Results

-\subsubsubsection{\textbf{Training Settings.}} Since our architecture is an encoder-decoder module that can be combined with different feature extractors, we need to first fine tune the model on the benign data.
+Since our architecture is an encoder-decoder module that can be combined with different feature extractors, we first fine-tune the model on the benign data.
 In the experiments, we use the feature extractor from LaneGCN~\cite{liang2020learning}, an attention-based graph neural network.
-We notice that the AAE architecture introduce a slight accuracy drop on benign data, mainly due to the dimension reduction.
-For adversarial training, we train prediction models on 10k samples from training set and test on 2k adversarial samples.
-In fact we notice that the models are overfitted after 8k samples when trained on any of the attack types.
+We notice that the AAE architecture introduces a slight accuracy drop on the benign data, mainly due to the dimension reduction.
+For adversarial training, we train prediction models on adversarial samples generated from scenarios in datasets.